charithmadhuranga/oasis-hive/README.md

 - much more!

 ## Contributing
-oasis-grow welcomes open-source contributors and is currently accepting pull requests.
+oasis-hive welcomes open-source contributors and is currently accepting pull requests.
 Contact mike@oasisregenerative.com with questions or proposals.

 A wiki with additional information on building from source and the makeup of the core python scripts is in the works.